 The Member State where the exporter originates must grant some authorizations, in this case the National Customs Authority of Romania for external deliveries from Romania.
 There are three types of authorizations validated in E.U: national general, global or individual.

 As one may see reading this article, the import/export regulations generally concern some strict measures, which are to be applied at regional level.
 We have a team of experienced lawyers in Romania, who can effectively provide all needed assistance concerning any detail about the legal background to be followed under these circumstances.
 We are fully aware of all possible vulnerabilities involved by such contingencies, therefore we build our strategies to deliver an optimal answer to all probable instances.
-Feel free to contact us for a consultation.
+Feel free to contact our law firm in Romania for a consultation.